Help for stomach bloating and how to reduce gastric pressure and prevent a bulging distended belly

 What Causes Stomach Bloating?

 Bloating is most often caused by trapped gas in the small intestine.
 This can cause flatulence (passing of excessive gas/wind) painful stomach ache and an uncomfortable feeling when wearing tight clothes.
-There are a variety of things that can cause this bloated feeling, including digestion problems such as:
+Bloating can also occur as a result of food intolerance, insufficient digestive enzymes in your stomach or lack of good intestinal flora (good bacteria normally present in the gut).

 - Intestinal Gas